SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.46.md

 It replaces the existing script class with a new one that contains boiler plate code that will help you work with the IAS Toolkit.

 > [!NOTE]
-> Due to snippet limitations, the NuGet package has to added manually to the project.
+> Due to snippet limitations, the NuGet package has to be added manually to the project.

 ## Changes